-His books including biographies of Ronald Reagan, Barry Goldwater, William F. Buckley, Jr., and Edwin Meese III and histories of The Heritage Foundation and the American conservative movement.
+His books including biographies of Ronald Reagan, Barry Goldwater, William F. Buckley, Jr. and Edwin Meese III as well as histories of The Heritage Foundation and the American conservative movement.
 His works have been translated into Chinese, Japanese, French, Hungarian and Swedish.

-Among his awards and honors include the Order of Merit of the Republic of Hungary, the Millennium Star of Lithuania, the Cross of Terra Mariana of Estonia, the Friendship Medal of Diplomacy from the Republic of China (Taiwan), the John Ashbrook Award, the Reed Irvine Media in Accuracy Award, Legend of YAF from Young America’s Foundation, and the Walter Judd Freedom Award.
+His awards and honors include the Order of Merit of the Republic of Hungary, the Millennium Star of Lithuania, the Cross of Terra Mariana of Estonia, the Friendship Medal of Diplomacy from the Republic of China (Taiwan), the John Ashbrook Award, the Reed Irvine Media in Accuracy Award, Legend of YAF from Young America’s Foundation, and the Walter Judd Freedom Award.

 Edwards received a doctorate in world politics from Catholic University as well as a doctor of humane letters degree from Grove City College.
 He did graduate work at the Sorbonne in Paris.
 He also holds a bachelor of arts degree in English from Duke University.

 He lives in Arlington, Va., with his wife Anne, who assists him in all his writing.